Swagatika-Meher/msvsd2bitcomp/Week_7/README.md

 endmodule
 ```
-All the files related to this flow can be found [here].
+All the files related to this flow can be found [here](https://github.com/Swagatika-Meher/msvsd2bitcomp/tree/main/Week_7/flash-adc-gen).

 > **NOTE**